Metrist-Software/product-docs/vitepress/docs/monitors/metrist_cognito.md

   },
   "steps": [{
     "check_logical_name": "CreateUser",
-    "description": "This step attempts to create a user account (randomly named) using Cognito Identity Provider Client."
+    "description": "This step attempts to create a user account (randomly named) using Cognito Identity Provider Client.", "timeout_secs": 900
   }, {
     "check_logical_name": "DeleteUser",
-    "description": "This step attempts to delete the user account created in a previous step."
+    "description": "This step attempts to delete the user account created in a previous step.", "timeout_secs": 900
   }]
 }
 ```